uwescience/myria-python/docs/index.md

 Developers interact with the Myria system using `MyriaConnection` instances to establish a connection to the database, `MyriaQuery` instances to issue queries and obtain results, and `MyriaRelation` instances to interact with stored data.
 Data may be uploaded in a variety of formats via a URL or the local file system.
 Downloaded data may be easily converted into Python dictionaries, Pandas dataframes, and Numpy arrays.
 A general workflow might involve the following high-level steps:

 ![Myria-Python Workflow](https://raw.githubusercontent.com/uwescience/myria-python/master/ipnb%20examples/overview.png "Myria-Python Workflow")

+Myria-Python is also compatible with [Jupyter (IPython) Notebooks](http://jupyter.org/).
+See the section below for examples.

 #### Quick Start Example